Skrifa/Chrome/README.md

 From text styling to videos and images, and there are also features for more specific things like writing code, math and data tables.

 ## Open Source
-This is an Open Source project released under the MIT License.
+Skrifa Chrome was released under the MIT License from v0.1.0 to v0.1.14, since v0.1.15 the license has changed to GPLv3

 ## Features
   * Text Styling